A Unique, Four-Year Program That Fulfills Two Purposes

-Every year, our students are accepted to some of the most selective colleges in the country, including Stanford, Ivy League universities, USC, and UC Berkeley, as well as top liberal arts colleges like Williams and Amherst.
-Yet we subscribe to the philosophy that college admission is not a prize to be won but a match to be made.
+Every year, Sage Hill students are accepted to some of the most selective colleges in the country, including Stanford, MIT, Ivy League universities, USC, and University of California campuses, as well as top liberal arts colleges like Amherst and Williams.
+Yet, we believe that college admission is not a prize to be won, but a match to be made.
 We measure success not just by the number of acceptances but by the appropriateness of each match.

-Ninth Grade College counseling begins informally in ninth grade to ensure that students make the most of their time at Sage Hill, in both academics and co-curricular activities.
-Sage Hill’s Dean of Ninth and Tenth Grade College Counseling offers small group meetings and workshops during ninth grade for students where they begin work on a four year Academic Plan, as well as coffees and presentations for parents to discuss the complexities of the process before they formally embark on the college admissions journey.
+College counseling begins informally to ensure that students make the most of their time at Sage Hill, in both academics and co-curricular activities.
+Sage Hill’s Associate Director of 9th and 10th Grade College Counseling offers small group meetings and workshops for students to craft a four-year Academic Plan, and presentations for parents before they formally embark on the college admissions journey.

-Tenth Grade As sophomores, students and their parents meet privately with the Dean of Ninth and Tenth Grade College Counseling to refine the individualized Academic Plan.
-The plan is designed to nurture students’ strengths and passions and position them well for college admissions.
-While it provides an initial framework for each student’s classroom experience, it may evolve as students develop their interests and talents.
+Students and their parents meet privately with the Associate Director of 9th and 10th Grade College Counseling to refine their Academic Plan.
 Grade-specific informational meetings for students and families continue to guide the process.

-Eleventh Grade Each junior is assigned to a College Counselor for the final two years.
-The counselors advise students on standardized testing, college visits, summer activities, and other important factors in the process.
+Each junior is assigned to a college counselor, who advises students on standardized testing, college visits, summer activities, and other important factors in the process.
 Each family meets privately with their counselor to begin developing a target list of colleges based on the student’s unique personality, learning style, goals, and other preferences.

-Twelfth Grade By senior year, our counselors know each student extremely well.
-This helps the counselors write meaningful letters of recommendation and also to guide each student through the final stages of the process.
+By senior year, our counselors know each student well and write meaningful letters of recommendation that make applications stand out.
 During the summer before senior year, students attend optional essay and application workshops led by our counselors.
-In the fall, admission representatives from more than 150 colleges and universities visit Sage Hill and meet with our students in small sessions.
-Students learn more about the colleges and have the opportunity to get to know the individual who will likely read their applications, while the admission representatives learn more about what makes Sage Hill unique.
+In the fall, admission representatives from more than 140 colleges and universities visit Sage Hill and meet with our students in small sessions.
+Students learn more about the colleges and have the opportunity to get to know the individual who will likely read their applications.
 When students finalize their application lists, our counselors ensure transcripts, teacher recommendations, and other required elements are submitted to each college in a timely manner.
 Finally, when admission results are received, our counselors help our students choose the best college fit.